-The low-laying lands of southern Louisiana constitute an extremely dynamic environment.
-It is, therefore, very appropriate that the legally defined area of the coastal zone be reviewed and updated periodically.
+The low-lying lands of southern Louisiana constitute an extremely dynamic environment.
+It is, therefore, very appropriate that the legally defined area of the coastal zone, and the area subject to the state's coastal policies, be reviewed and updated periodically.
 The Louisiana coastline has changed in the past several decades due to land loss, subsidence, and sea-level rise.
 Management for coastal Louisiana should include planning for sea-level rise.

-- Based on evidence presented in a number of scientific studies, it is likely that sea level will rise by at least one meter by 2100. - Rising sea level will have serious socioeconomic implications for the state of Louisiana. - Over half of the population of Louisiana lives in the southern part of the state and according to NOAA about one third or about 1.3 million people live at or below sea level; rising sea levels will put these people at increasing risk. - There is also a tremendous amount of infrastructure in the coastal zone that is at increasing risk because of sea-level rise.
+• Based on evidence presented in a number of scientific studies, it is likely that sea level will rise by at least one meter by 2100.

+- Rising sea level will have serious socioeconomic implications for the state of Louisiana. - Over half of the population of Louisiana lives in the southern part of the state and, according to NOAA, about one third or about 1.3 million people live at or below sea level.
+Rising sea levels will put these people at increasing risk. - There is also a tremendous amount of infrastructure in coastal management areas that is at increasing risk because of sea-level rise.